zacurik/frontier-chain-testnets/README.md

 # Frontier Chain Testnets

-A repo for coordinating genesis transactions and sharing genesis files for frontier chain testnets.
+A repo for coordinating genesis transactions and sharing genesis files for Frontier Chain testnets.